gevorgyana/rust-problem-solving/count-the-repetitions/README.md

 The first part of the trail - before the first repeated element
 - might be part of the cycle too - but we never know!

+Need to maintain the 2 equal with respect to where they are located in the cycle elements.
+One of them stores the information (and the ones before it) of how to get to the cycle and what cost it has, and those after it store the information about the cycle itself.